Water Activities in Lancaster, PA

 Canoeing, Boating, Kayaking & Tubing

-One of your best bets for various types of boating in Lancaster County is the Susquehanna River, and there are many places along the river that have loading docks, including Chickies Rock Park.
+One of your best bets for various types of boating in Lancaster County is the Susquehanna River, and there are many places along the river that have access ramps, including Chickies Rock Park.

 The Conestoga River is also a popular waterway for canoeing and kayaking.
 The Class 1 river runs for 60 miles, emptying into the Susquehanna.